 He’s managed events for rock stars and concert events for Aerosmith, Sting, Meat Loaf, Luther Vandross, Boston and Trans Siberian Orchestra, all have been great experiences and exciting adventures with high profile menus and personal demands.

-In 2005 he joined the Taste of Health organization as a special events chef on the “Holistic Holiday at Sea” in the Caribbean.
-Every winter he goes on the cruise and prepares vegan/macrobiotic dishes in huge cruise ship quantities.
+From 2005-2017 he took part with the Taste of Health organization as a special events chef on the “Holistic Holiday at Sea” in the Caribbean.
+Each winter he would go on the cruise and prepared vegan/macrobiotic dishes in huge cruise ship quantities.
 He’s involved with the cooking classes held on the ship and prepping the special vegan/macro menu.
 This event has continued to grow and is rated by National Geographic Traveler as “one of the 100 best worldwide vacations to enrich your life”.

 In 2009 he started offering cooking classes in Newport, RI and Greenwich, CT.
 He teaches how to prepare great tasting food that’s healthy and healing.
 Discusses how to use alternative cooking ingredients to boost your immune system.
 How to eliminate sugar, salt and fat from your diet to promote better health, weight loss, proper digestion and more energy.
 The class series is held in the Spring and Fall each year.
 See menus page for scheduled cooking classes.

 Chris started as a “Personal Chef ” while he was attending cooking school New York and still continues to cook for clients in Rhode Island, Massachusetts, Connecticut and New York.

 He also created a “Fat Flush” menu in which he consulted with Ann Louise Gittleman, the well know author and health educator, about how to cook food with no fat that still tastes great.
 He succeeds in doing this and offers a special menu for people who want Fat Flush food items.